Modern Bathrrom

 Light switches that can be operated with a pull string and ceiling lights that are enclosed, rather than hanging down, have a higher level of fire protection and are less likely to cause fire issues further down the line.

-As you can see, there are quite a few ways you can improve your safety in your home and boost the fire resistance levels of your bathroom.
+As you can see, there are quite a few ways you can make your bathroom more fire-resistant and improve your home’s overall safety.

 For more information on our bathroom cladding options or ceiling cladding, which is also fire-retardant, feel free to contact our specialist team who are always more than happy to help.